4 ways to bypass the LinkedIn connection limit in 2024

 When should I use LinkedIn InMail?

-InMails can be your last resource to get to the desired lead or a wise hack to reach out to busy decision-makers who get numerous new LinkedIn connections every day.
+InMails can be your last resource to get to the desired lead.
+Or they can be a wise hack to outreach busy decision-makers who get numerous new LinkedIn connections every day.

 Let’s say you tried to connect with a specific lead on LinkedIn.
 You’ve sent several emails, and called them, and you never got an answer.
 In these cases, sending an InMail turned out to be a practice that brings results for many Skylead users.
 InMails can also be part of your Smart Sequence.

-Sending an InMail, which, among other things, has all the characteristics of a regular email (subject line, body, and higher character limit), if well-written, is a secure way to stand out in your lead’s Inbox and stay remembered in the long run.
+An InMail, among other things, has all the characteristics of a regular email (subject line, body, and higher character limit).
+If well-written, is a secure way to stand out in your lead’s Inbox and stay remembered in the long run.

 By sending a LinkedIn InMail to a complete stranger on LinkedIn and composing an engaging InMail copy by following these LinkedIn InMail examples with a 25% reply rate formula, you are also diminishing the possibility of your lead clicking I don’t know this person once you send a regular LinkedIn connection invite.